 You may request to take additional furlough hours.
 Ask your supervisor if voluntary furloughs are an option.

-Yes, you can have your hours reduced no less than 10% and no more than 50% to participate in the SharedWork program.
+Before October 20, 2020, yes, you can have your hours reduced no less than 10% and no more than 50% to participate in the SharedWork program.
+DES HR is working with the Office of Financial Management to understand possible impacts for employees after October 20, 2020.
+We will keep you posted.

 If I take non-furlough leave without pay (LWOP), do I qualify for SharedWork benefits?